Overview of Texas Legal Age Laws

 Emancipation of Minors in Texas

-- Name, age, residency of petitioner
+- Name, age, and residency

 - Reasons why emancipation serves the best interests of the petitioning minor

-- Purpose for the request
+- Purpose of the request

 Consenting to Medical Treatment as a Minor

-Note: State laws are constantly changing -- contact a Texas family law attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing.
+Contact a Texas family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

-- Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.
+- At Official State Codes, you'll find links to the official online statutes (laws) in all 50 states and the District of Columbia.

-Texas Legal Ages Laws: Related Resources
+Texas Legal Age Laws: Related Resources

 Learn More About Texas Legal Ages Laws from an Attorney